José Pedraza (boxer): WBO lightweight champion

 On August 25, 2018, Pedraza knocked Raymundo Beltrán down in the eleventh round and beat him by unanimous decision, with scores of 117–110, 117–110 and 115–112, to win the WBO lightweight title and become a two-division world champion.

 Pedraza's next fight was a unification bout on December 8, 2018, against WBA (Super) and The Ring lightweight champion Vasiliy Lomachenko.
 Pedraza lost by unanimous decision, with scores of 117–109, 117–109 and 119–107.

 Pedraza vs. Lozara Jr

 In his next fight, Pedraza fought Antonio Lozada Jr, who was ranked #13 by the WBC at lightweight.
 Pedraza won the fight via a ninth-round TKO.

 Pedraza vs. Zepeda

 In his next fight, Pedraza fought Jose Zepeda.
 Zepeda was ranked #9 by the WBC.
 Zepeda started off the fight strong.
 Pedraza fought his way back into at later in the fight, but it was not enough as Zepeda did enough through most of the rounds to earn the unanimous decision victory.

 Pedraza vs. LesPierre

 On July 2, 2020, Pedraza fought Mikkel LesPierre.
 Pedraza dominated his opponent and dropped him twice en route to a convincing unanimous decision victory.

+Post-championship

+Pedraza vs. Davis

+On February 8, 2024 in Las Vegas, Pedraza was defeated by Keyshawn Davis by TKO in the sixth round.

+Pedraza vs. Mercado

+Pedraza is scheduled to face Ernesto Mercado in Las Vegas on January 25, 2025.